 Information on match, mismatch, indel, strand, mapping quality and start and end of a read are all encoded at the read base column.
-At this column, a dot stands for a match to the reference base on the forward strand, a comma for a match on the reverse strand, a '>' or '<' for a reference skip, 'ACGTN' for a mismatch on the forward strand and 'acgtn' for a mismatch on the reverse strand.
-A pattern between this reference position and the next reference position.
+At this column, a dot stands for a match to the reference base on the forward strand, a comma for a match on the reverse strand, a '>' or '<' for a reference skip, 'ACGTN' for a mismatch on the forward strand and 'acqtn' for a mismatch on the reverse strand.
+A pattern $\+[0-9]+[ACGTNacgtn]+'$ indicates there is an insertion between this reference position and the next reference position.
 The length of the insertion is given by the integer in the pattern, followed by the inserted sequence.
-Similarly, a pattern '-[0-9]+[ACGTNacgtn]+' represents a deletion from the reference.
-The deleted bases will be presented as '' in the following lines.
+Similarly, a pattern '-[0-9]+[ACGTNacqtn]+' represents a deletion from the reference.
+The deleted bases will be presented as '\' in the following lines.
 Also at the read base column, a symbol '^' marks the start of a read.
 The ASCII of the character following '^' minus 33 gives the mapping quality.
 A symbol '\$' marks the end of a read segment

-To reproduce samtools mpileup format, set all of mark_matches, mark_ends and add_indels to True.
+To reproduce samtools mpileup format, set all of mark\matches, mark\ends and add\indels to True.

-- mark_matches (bool) If True, output bases matching the reference as "," or "." for forward and reverse strand, respectively.
+- mark\matches (bool) If True, output bases matching the reference as "," or "." for forward and reverse strand, respectively.
 This mark requires the reference sequence.
-If no reference is present, this option is ignored. - mark_ends (bool) If True, add markers "^" and "\$" for read start and end, respectively. - add_indels (bool) If True, add bases for bases inserted into the reference and 'N's for base skipped from the reference.
-If a reference sequence is given, add the actual bases.
+If no reference is present, this option is ignored. - mark\ends (bool) If True, add markers "^" and "\$" for read start and end, respectively.